Anita E. Thomas (B.S. 2013)

 Zeng’s research in Monte Carlo methods focuses on approximation, integration, and stochastic optimization in high dimension.
 While she enjoyed doing academic research, Zeng also likes seeing the practical applications of her research.
 One of her favorite IIT classes was on Monte Carlo methods in finance, which looks at how computational algorithms are used in the real world, such as in options pricing.
 Stochastic optimization, Zeng’s other area of interest, has practical applications in data classification, traffic networking, energy markets, and other fields.
 Now a post-doctoral research fellow at Argonne, Zeng is applying the skills she developed at IIT in the Laboratory for Advanced Numerical Solutions at Argonne.

-Fred J. Hickernell, Chair and Professor
+Fred J. Hickernell, Professor

-Achieving academic excellence through interdisciplinary relationships is an IIT hallmark that Fred Hickernell, chair and professor of applied mathematics, has the opportunity to utilize each day.
+Achieving academic excellence through interdisciplinary relationships is an IIT hallmark that Fred Hickernell, professor of applied mathematics, has the opportunity to utilize each day.
 His research not only combines ideas from several areas of mathematics, statistics, computer science, and various application disciplines, but also offers him an additional bonus.
 "The advantage of being an applied mathematician is the ability to solve different problems that on the surface may seem unrelated, but actually are similar," he explains.
 Hickernell searches for ways to avoid the curse of dimensionality in problems of many variables.
 These ideas lead to time and cost savings in computer simulation for product design and in pricing financial derivatives.

 Before coming to IIT, Hickernell spent nearly 20 years in the Far East, where he moved up the ranks to professor of mathematics at Hong Kong Baptist University.
 He is a fellow of the Institute of Mathematical Statistics and the American Scientific Affiliation, and he serves as associate editor for four academic journals, including theSIAM Journal on Numerical Analysis.
 In 2007, he was honored with the IIT College of Science and Letters Dean’s Excellence Award for Research.